pushkarsingh32/semantic-pen-mcp-server/README.md

 # Semantic Pen MCP Server

-A one-click MCP server for Semantic Pen that allows you to create, view, and manage articles and projects directly from Claude Code and Cursor.
+The official MCP server for **Semantic Pen** - an advanced **AI article generator** and **SEO content writer**.
+Create, manage, and optimize SEO-friendly articles directly from Claude Code and Cursor with powerful AI automation.

 ## Quick Setup (Recommended)